 Their Credo Restaurant & Bar offers delectable meals for breakfast, lunch, and dinner, as well as handcrafted cocktails in the evening.
 Their spacious rooms offer a welcome retreat with plush pillow-top mattresses, complimentary Wi-Fi, flat-panel TVs, and soundproof windows.

 The Sheraton Novi Sad is a rewards category 3 Marriott Bonvoy hotel but is not in Belgrade, it is in Novi Sad.
 It has 150 sophisticated guest rooms, including Executive Suites and the Presidential Apartment.
 All accommodations have been meticulously designed to maximize space, efficiency, light, and skyline views.
 Warm interiors are distinguished by comfortable furniture, convenient amenities, and the latest technology.
 A good night’s sleep is ensured by one king-size or two twin Sheraton Signature Sleep Experience beds.
 Refresh in a sleek bathroom with premium amenities, a hairdryer, plush bathrobes, and slippers.

 The club lounge shares the top floor with the gym and spa and offers incredible views over Novi Sad.
-Fridges are full still and sparkling water, sodas, and beer (no wine).
+Fridges are full of still and sparkling water, sodas, and beer (no wine).
 Snacks are bowls of nuts.
-No evening food is found in the lounge, you are expected to go downstairs and use your voucher for the canapes.
+No evening food is found in the lounge.
+You are expected to go downstairs and use your voucher for the canapes.

 Copyright Luxury Travel Diary 2014 - 2024.
 Duplication outside of luxurytraveldiary.com is forbidden.